marcus-crane/pkgparse-node/README.md

 ## What does it do?

-* It can search any module name you give it and return its description.
+* You can search for an NPM module by name and receive back a super brief overview of what it does.

-* It can also search any module name and return its dependencies.
+* You can search for a module and receive back a list of the dependencies that it relies on.

 * You can feed it a package.json file and it will parse it, returning brief descriptions of each valid dependency.

+* You can enter a package name to have pkgparse open its npm page in your favourite browser (or specify one!)

 ## How do you use it?